matryx/MatryxPlatform/docs/source/commit-system.rst

 	commit.fork(contentHash, value, parentHash, group)

-Unlike creating an initial commit, when you fork from a previous commit you must provide ``parentHash``, the hash of the parent commit that this commit will fork from.
+Unlike creating an initial commit, when forking from a previous commit you must provide ``parentHash``, the hash of the parent commit that the new commit will fork from.
 Additionally, forking allows you to select an alternate group to work with.